SocAIty/face2face/README.md

 The credits for face swapping technology go to the great Insightface Team thank you [insightface.ai](https://insightface.ai/).
 This project uses their pretrained models and parts of their code.
 Special thanks goes to their work around [ROOP](https://github.com/s0md3v/sd-webui-roop).
 The author does not claim authorship for this repository.
 The authors contribution was to provide a convenient API and service around the face swapping.
-A big thank you also goes to all contributors of face enhancement methods in [facefusion](https://github.com/facefusion/facefusion/tree/master) which inspired the face enhancement implementation in this project.
+A big thank you also goes to the authors of [GPEN](https://github.com/yangxy/GPEN) and [GFPGAN](https://github.com/TencentARC/GFPGAN), who developed the models for face restoration.